 The release of radiological contaminants, primarily uranium, into the atmosphere at the Y-12 National Security Complex (Y-12 Complex) occurs almost exclusively as a result of plant production, maintenance, and waste management activities.
-National Emission Standards for Hazardous Air Pollutants (NESHAP) regulations for radionuclides require continuous emission sampling of major sources (a "major source" is considered to be any emission point that potentially can contribute more than 0.1 mrem/year effective dose equivalent to an off-site individual).
-During 2001, 43 of the 55 monitored stacks were judged to be major sources.
+NESHAP regulations for radionuclides require continuous emission sampling of major sources (a "major source" is considered to be any emission point that potentially can contribute more than 0.1 mrem/year EDE equivalent to an off-site individual).
+During 2002, 42 of the 55 stacks suitable for continuous monitoring were judged to be major sources.
 Eighteen of the stacks with the greatest potential to emit significant amounts of uranium are equipped with alarmed breakthrough detectors, which alert operations personnel to process-upset conditions or to a decline in filtration-system efficiencies, allowing them to investigate and correct the problem before a significant release occurs.
-As of January 1, 2001, the Y-12 Complex had continuous monitoring capability on a total of 57 stacks, 48 of which were active and 9 of which were temporarily shut down.
-Two of these stacks that were temporarily shut down, US-002 and UB-111, were permanently shut down in 2001.
+As of January 1, 2002, the Y-12 Complex had continuous monitoring capability on a total of 55 stacks, 44 of which were active and 11 of which were temporarily shut down.

-Emissions from unmonitored process and laboratory exhausts, categorized as minor emission sources, are estimated according to calculation methods approved by the U.S. Environmental Protection Agency (EPA).
-In 2001, there were 41 unmonitored processes operated by Y-12.
+Emissions from unmonitored process and laboratory exhausts, categorized as minor emission sources, are estimated according to calculation methods approved by the EPA.
+In 2002, there were 41 unmonitored processes operated by Y-12.
 These are included as minor sources in the Y-12 Complex source term.

-Uranium and other radionuclides are handled in millicurie quantities at facilities within the boundary of the Y-12 Complex as part of Bechtel Jacobs Company LLC (BJC), ORNL, and BWXT Y-12 laboratory activities.
+Uranium and other radionuclides are handled in millicurie quantities at facilities within the boundary of the Y-12 Complex as part of BJC, ORNL, and BWXT Y-12 laboratory activities.
 Twenty-eight minor emission points were identified from laboratory activities at facilities within the boundary of the Y-12 Complex as being operated by BWXT Y-12.
 In addition, the BWXT Y-12 Analytical Chemistry Organization laboratory is operated in a leased facility that is not within the ORR boundary and is located approximately 1/3 mile east of the Y-12 Complex on Union Valley Road.
 The emissions from the Analytical Chemistry Organization Union Valley laboratory are included in the Y-12 Complex source term.
 Eight minor emission points were identified at the laboratory.
-The releases from these emission points are minimal, however, and have negligible impact on the total Y-12 Complex dose.
+The releases from these emission points are minimal, however, and have a negligible impact on the total Y-12 Complex dose.

 Emissions from Y-12 Complex room ventilation systems are estimated from radiation control data collected on airborne radioactivity concentrations in the work areas.
 Areas where the monthly average concentration exceeded 10% of the DOE derived air concentration worker-protection guidelines are included in the annual emission estimate.
-One emission point in Building 9212 was identified in 2001 where room ventilation emissions exceeded 10% of the guidelines.
+One emission point in Building 9212 was identified in 2002 where room ventilation emissions exceeded 10% of the guidelines.
 However, because this enclosure exhausted to stack UB-110, its contribution was not specifically identified and was included in the stack emissions.